sameermandaogade/Linerar_same2rM/README.md

 # Linerar_same2rM
 Multivariate linear regression with feature selection.
 Predicted the total credit card spend of customers.
-The data contains the records of five thousands customers and morre than 100 drivers.
-To predict the total spend multivariate linear regression method is used along with that to reduce and to get significant feature that drives the credit spend are selected using various statistical techniques.After creating the final model drivers are prioritize to get insight about the drivers.
+The data contains the records of five thousand customers and more than 100 drivers.
+To predict the total spend multivariate linear regression method is used along with that to reduce and to get a significant feature that drives the credit to spend are selected using various statistical techniques.
+After creating the final model drivers are prioritize to get insight into the drivers.
 Note: Due to copyrights issued I cannot upload the database files here.